Developing Your Indigenous Procurement Strategy

 Bob’s ability to stand in front of a large group and articulate difficult topics and not be flustered by some of the ignorance he encounters in our society is unmatched.
 He can answer tough questions without escalating emotions - he just says it as it is.

 All in all, nearly 100 employees (or about 50% of Mosaic’s workforce) have taken either the three-hour Indigenous Awareness training, the six-hour Working Effectively with Indigenous Peoples® training or the online version of Indigenous Awareness training.
 One of the first things I noticed is the number of staff who, after taking the training, wanted to expand their learning.
 Of their own initiative, they’ve looked up more information related to their fieldwork such as learning about pictographs, and the locations and significance of territorial markings.
-The understanding of how culturally modified trees and other cultural features relates to their assertion of a nation's territory.
+The understanding of how culturally modified trees and other cultural features relate to their assertion of a nation's territory.

 In our interactions with First Nations, the tone of the conversations has changed.
-For example, prior to Bob’s training, if a First Nation contacted us with a concern about an area we are operating in there may not have been a direct understanding of why the operation had any impact on the First Nation.
+For example, prior to Bob's training, if a First Nation contacted us with a concern about an area we are operating in, there may not have been a direct understanding of why the operation had any impact on the First Nation.
 Now our staff have some context of the historical wrongdoings so there is greater appreciation as to why the Nation is raising the concern.
 Our staff can communicate with the nation from a level of knowledge rather than a level of misunderstanding.

 It’s important that our relationships with First Nations continue to strengthen so that when there are concerns brought forward by either a First Nation or Mosaic there is mutual respect and we can work through these issues.